greenpau/caddy-authorize/README.md

 * `action`: `allow` or `deny`
 * `claim`: currently the only allowed value is `roles`.
 The future plan for this field is the introduction of regular expressions to match various token fields
-* `value`: it could be the name of a role or `*` for any.
+* `value`: it could be the name of a role or `*` or `any` for any value.
 The future plan for this field is the introduction of regular expressions to match role names

 By default, if a plugin instance is primary and `access_list` key does not exist in its configuration, the instance creates a default "allow" entry.
 The entry